France's Sarkozy defiant on ECB role as vote looms

 Pressing for a cheaper euro to boost French exports of aircraft, luxury goods and cereals is popular with voters, and Sarkozy took a similar stance in his 2007 election campaign without ever following through on it.

-On Tuesday, Sarkozy welcomed a recent dip in the euro-dollar rate, saying: "Each time the euro loses a centime (against the dollar), it's one billion extra in competitiveness for Airbus."
+On Tuesday, Sarkozy welcomed a recent slight decline in the euro-dollar rate, saying: "Each time the euro loses a centime (against the dollar), it's one billion extra in competitiveness for Airbus."

-The need to bolster France's competitiveness in a low-cost world and turn around an industrial decline has been a key theme of the election debate.

-On Monday, Sarkozy announced the latest in a string of industrial rescues during his campaign, a corporate takeover with some state investment and a guaranteed order book for a bankrupt auto parts maker in western France.
+(Reporting by Emmanuel Jarry and Catherine Bremer; Editing by Christian Plumb and Paul Taylor)